Skip to main content

 1. Make separate and equal concentration solutions for both the weak acid (for example, NaH2PO4) and its conjugate base (for example, Na2HPO4).
 Use the Henderson-Hasselbalch equation to calculate how much of each should be added to give the correct [A-]/[HA] ratio (in the case [HPO42-]/[H2PO4-1]) to give the correct pH.

-2. Use a pH meter and monitor the pH when adding both solutions together until the desired pH is reached.
+2. Use a pH meter to monitor the pH as you add both solutions together until the desired pH is achieved.

-3. Make a solution for one of the components (weak acid or its conjugate base) and bring it near its correct volume for the desired molarity.
+3. Prepare a solution of one of the components (weak acid or its conjugate base) to the correct volume for the desired molarity.
 Monitor the pH as you add a concentrated solution of either HCl or NaOH to get the desired pH.
 Then, bring the solution to the correct volume in a volumetric flask.
 With this method, you will add counter ions (Cl- with HCl and Na+ with NaOH), which you may not want in your buffer solution.
 Often, it is not a problem.

 Climate Change and Carbon Capture

 Perhaps humanity's greatest challenge is the effects of global warming and climate change on the biosphere and its health.
-CO2 in the atmosphere, HCO3-(aq), its soluble form, and CO32-, its mainly precipitated form in insoluble carbonate, are key players in the Carbon Cycle and climate change.
-Follow the link below to see how increasing CO2 in the atmosphere due to the production and use of fossil fuels affects the pH of the oceans and their health and how CO2 captured by oceans could be used to decrease atmospheric CO2 and help stop and reverse global warming.
+CO2 in the atmosphere, HCO3-(aq), its soluble form, and CO32-, which is mainly precipitated as insoluble carbonate, are key players in the Carbon Cycle and climate change.
+Follow the link below to see how increasing CO2 in the atmosphere due to the production and use of fossil fuels affects the pH of the oceans and their health, and how CO2 captured by oceans could be used to decrease atmospheric CO2 and help stop and reverse global warming.

 IPjlvtaepcClimateBCIconLabel.png 32.3: Climate Change - Part 1 - The Carbon Cycle and Carbon Chemistry